Alalalalaki/UT-EH-reading/readme.md

 # UT EH Reading Seminar

-An unofficial reading seminar for frontier or classic papers and books in Economic History.
+An unofficial reading seminar for frontier and classic papers and books in Economic History.
 // Place: Akamon Research Building 353.

 <br />